-CDFS 054 Child Health, Safety, and Nutrition 3.0 Units
+CDFS 054 Child Health, Safety, and Nutrition 3.0 Units C-ID: ECE 220

-Course Advisory: CDFS 038 and CDFS 062 General Education: SCC: Area B2; CSU: Area E
+Course Advisory: CDFS 038 and CDFS 062 General Education: SCC: Area B2; CSU: Area E Transferable to CSU Hours: 48-54 lecture

 Introduction to the laws, regulations, standards, policies and procedures and early childhood curriculum related to child health safety and nutrition.
 The key components that ensure physical health, mental health and safety for both children and staff will be identified along with the importance of collaboration with families and health professionals.
 Focus on integrating the concepts into everyday planning and program development for all children.
 This course is the same course as NUTR 054.